SAP-samples/teched2023-IN160/exercises/ex4/README.md

 ### Note

-For all the subsequent steps in this exercise, please replace the XX in userXX with your respective id e.g user99
+For all the subsequent steps in this exercise, please replace the xx in userxx with your respective id e.g user99

 ### Exercise steps